Maki Ohguro: Biography

 In 1989, she passed Being Inc.'s singers audition, the "3rd BAD".

 In 1992, she debuted with the single "Stop Motion" released under B-Gram Records.
 Her second single "DA・KA・RA" sold 1.1 million copies and won the Japan Record Grand Prix Newcomer Award of the Year.
 Because of her rare public appearances, she was originally known as a phantom singer, like Izumi Sakai of Zard.
 Her famous songs are "DA・KA・RA", "Chotto", as well as others.
 "Anata Dake Mitsumeteru", the first ending theme for Slam Dunk, was the number 2 song for the month of January 1994, and is certified as a Million record, selling 1,087,160 copies.
 She joined in production of albums and singles in position of backing chorus for various artist including Field of View, Wands, Deen, Zard and many others.

-In 1999. she released a compilation album "Maki Ohguro Best of Best -All Singles Collection-", then Maki left Being Inc. company and moved to EMI Music Japan where she was active from 2003 until 2010.
-On 25 August 2010, on same day when her studio album "Suppin" was released, she announced a hiatus from music activities due to ovarian illness which resulted in hysterectomy due to multiple miscarriages.
+In 1999, she released a compilation album Maki Ohguro Best of Best -All Singles Collection-, then left Being Inc. In 2002, Satoshi Takebe suggested they form a rock band to support Ohguro.
+It included Luna Sea drummer Shinya, hide with Spread Beaver bassist Chirolyn, and guitarist Shinjiroh Inoue.
+Ohguro signed with EMI Music Japan in 2003.
+With a lineup of Takebe, Shinya, The Street Sliders guitarist Kouhei Tsuchiya and Judy and Mary bassist Yoshihito Onda, Maki Ohguro and Friends (大黒摩季とフレンズ, Ōguro Maki to Furenzu) released the cover album Copy Band Generation Vol. 1 on 17 March 2004.
+They temporarily reunited for a tour in October 2007.
+On 25 August 2010, the same day her studio album Suppin was released, Ohguro announced a hiatus from music activities due to ovarian illness which resulted in hysterectomy due to multiple miscarriages.